14 Things to Do in Da Nang: A Local’s Guide for First-Timers

 Lastly, Da Nang has five bridges.
 I’ve done rides zig-zagging from one side of the city to the other, crossing different bridges.
 You’ll want to ride over the Dragon Bridge at some point.
 But I also recommend riding along the northernmost bridge, the Thuan Phuoc Bridge, for the best views of Da Nang Bay and the Han River.

-Eat Bun Bo at My An Market
+Eat at My An Market (Bun Bo or Mi Quang)

 Drinking guava juice and two bowls of bun bo Hue at My An Market, one of the best things to do in Da Nang.